Save time and effort by comparing a range of Australia's health funds with iSelect*

 Our research found that the main reason for having private health insurance is ‘peace of mind’ and 39% of policy holders describe it as ‘expensive but well worth it.

 If you are struggling with the cost of private health insurance after the April rate rise, try to avoid automatically cancelling your cover or downgrading to the cheapest option.
-View it as an opportunity to re-examine your options by speaking to a private health insurance expert to see if you can find a better deal without comprising the benefits that are most important to you both now and in the future.
+View it as an opportunity to re-examine your options by speaking to one of iSelect's trained health insurance consultants to see if you can find a better deal without comprising the benefits that are most important to you both now and in the future.

 In February 2017, iSelect commissioned a nationally representative consumer research study with Galaxy Research Australia to assess the attitudes of over 1,000 Australian adults towards private health insurance following the Federal Government's premium rise announcement on Friday 10 February 2017.